Silicon Valley Food Recovery

 Local food system efforts

-- Food Recovery Initiative staff serve on the newly formed Edible Food Recovery Technical Council Executive Committee, through the California Resource Recovery Association (CRRA), chairing the Best Practices and Protocols Subcommittee.
+Food Recovery Initiative staff serve on the newly formed Edible Food Recovery Technical Council Executive Committee, through the California Resource Recovery Association (CRRA), chairing the Best Practices and Protocols Subcommittee.

 Silicon Valley Food Recovery created a mobile food distribution model named A La Carte.
 An original concept, A La Carte is a fleet of trucks, staffed by trained personnel who gather prepared and packaged food from corporate and university campuses for delivery directly into targeted neighborhoods with high-density populations of people in need.
 Joint Venture has since completed its role in A La Carte.